Setting up Schoology with Learning.com

 - Log in to Learning.com with your School or District Coordinator account

-- Click on ‘Learning System Integrations’ from the left-hand menu
+- Click on ‘Learning System Integrations’ under the Licenses menu

 - Click on the ‘Export Curriculum…’ drop-down menu